Gaffney, South Carolina: Arts and culture

 Gaffney has a public library, a branch of the Cherokee County Library System.

 Located in the historic district of downtown Gaffney, is Harold's Restaurant, a diner founded in 1932 by Harold Tindall.
 The diner was featured on Food Network's Diners, Drive-ins, and Dives and visited by host Guy Fieri in 2007.

 In 2008, the Cherokee County History and Arts Museum opened on the former mustering ground of the South Carolina militia (1812–1914), and is one of the city's three nationally registered historic sites.

 Other historic sites listed in the National Register of Historic Places include Archeological Site 38CK1, Archeological Site 38CK44, Archeological Site 38CK45, Carnegie Free Library, Coopersville Ironworks Site (38CK2) and Susan Furnace Site (38CK67), Cowpens Furnace Site (38CK73), Winnie Davis Hall, Ellen Furnace Site (38CK68), Gaffney Commercial Historic District, Gaffney Residential Historic District, Irene Mill Finishing Plant, Jefferies House, Limestone Springs Historic District, Magness-Humphries House, Nesbitt's Limestone Quarry (38CK69), and Settlemyer House.

 Parks and recreation

 The city's park system include a skatepark, two passive parks, and several children's playgrounds.
+The city also has a dirt track called Cherokee Speedway.